 Our own artists have been heard throughout the world and even in places that are usually closed to the gospel and its music.
 We are thrilled that the Lord is using our music to bless countless others and to give them hope through Jesus Christ.
 Music that is dedicated to proclaiming the gospel is music that will get heard and Bluegrass gospel is one of the many outlets that is used for this purpose.

 Enjoy the music.

-Promoting gospel music that encourages the listener to have a closer walk with the Lord.
+Promoting gospel music that encourages you to have a closer walk with the Lord.

 Simply put; we derived our name from the Bible.
 ‘Upon an instrument of ten strings, and upon the psaltery; upon the harp with a solemn sound.’
 Psalms 92:3.
 Although some dictionaries define solemn as grave, sober or serious; we choose rather to use a portion of the definition as defined in Webster’s 1828 dictionary;

 It is our unchangeable purpose that all music that bears our label will be ‘marked by reverence to God.’

 We understand that opinions about music are as controversial as religion and politics, but we believe that God created music, so therefore music should reflect God.